rouskinlab/seismic-rna/src/docs/howto/runwf.rst

 For more information on demultiplexing and how to perform it if needed, see :ref:`wf_demult`.

-How to specify the endedness and source of sequencing reads
+How to specify the endedness and source of reads
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Specify the endedness (single-end, paired-end interleaved, or paired-end in